atanikan/LLM-service-api/README.md

 2. It is necessary to hack your installation of `globus-compute-endpoint` to tell the endpoint process to communicate through a local port of your choosing, rather than attempting a TCP connection itself.

-In your environment, look for the `endpoint.py` file in the endpoint code.
+In your environment, look for the `endpoint.py` file in your installation's `globus_compute_endpoint/endpoint` directory.
 For example, in a local `miniconda` installation that has an environment called `anl_llma-13b` it would be here:
 ```
-~/miniconda3/envs/my-demo-env/lib/python3.9/site-packages/globus_compute_endpoint/endpoint/endpoint.py
+~/miniconda3/envs/anl_llma-13b/lib/python3.9/site-packages/globus_compute_endpoint/endpoint/endpoint.py
 ```

 In this file, look for the routine `start_endpoint`.
 Within this routine look for the creation of an object called `reg_info`.
 This object contains the endpoint registration info that needs to be edited.
 Directly below `reg_info` paste the following code: